 Benefits of StretchingBy Sarah S – Jenny Craig

 Have you heard about professional football players taking ballet classes?
 It’s true!
 Stretching and flexibility are two of the reasons why.
 Stretching enhances flexibility, increases range of motion, prevents injury and can rejuvenate the spirit.
-This is beneficial on the football field and in everyday life for you and me.
+This is beneficial on the football field and in everyday life.
 In addition, many find stretching an effective stress management tool.
 It’s amazing how just a few minutes can make such a difference in your day!

 There’s a direct connection between stretching and weight loss.
 In general, there isn't a big calorie burn from stretching, but there are benefits that link the two:

-- Weight loss and wellbeing go hand-in-hand.
-When you are feeling relaxed and rejuvenated, you are less likely to turn to food for comfort or use food to distract from sadness or frustration.
+- Weight loss and well-being go hand-in-hand.
+When you are feeling relaxed and rejuvenated, you may be less likely to turn to food for comfort.

-- Stretching can improve flexibility and prevent injury.
-When you are agile and injury-free, you are able to push yourself a little (or a lot) harder in your workout routine and burn more calories.
+- Stretching can improve flexibility and help to prevent injury.
+When you are agile and injury-free, you may be able to push yourself harder in your workout routine and burn more calories.

 - High stress can often lead to poor sleeping and eating habits.
 Lowering your stress levels with stretching could help you sleep and eat better.